 The Steam Infusion Vaction Technology

-How the Steam Infusion Vaction Unit Works?
+How the Steam Infusion Vaction Pump works?

-1) The Vaction™ Unit sits within the cooking vessel and is flooded with product as culinary grade steam is introduced via the steam lance.
+1) The Vaction™ Pump sits within the cooking vessel and is flooded with product as culinary grade steam is introduced via the steam lance.
 It has no moving parts and uniquely uses steam to simultaneously heat, mix and pump the product.
 The following is based upon operating at a 6 Bar steam pressure.
-By changing the controlled steam pressure, the processing conditions are changed within the Vaction™ Unit to achieve the required product characteristics.
+By changing the controlled steam pressure, the processing conditions are changed within the Vaction™ Pump to achieve the required product characteristics.

 4) The very short residence times and partial vacuum within the unit prevent exposure to excessive temperatures.
 There are no hot contact surface areas / hot spots and therefore the Steam Infusion process stops Maillard reactions and burn-on contamination to products.